Honey bee starvation: Precautions while feeding

 Hive needs to be ventilated in winter time.
 Hives may need to be closed to prevent food robbery from outside foragers.

 Feeding frequency

 While there are generic weight recommendations available, frequency and amount of food to feed vary for each hive.
 Depending on the weather conditions, configuration and population in hive, a beekeeper needs to decide how much to feed and when to feed.
 It is best to seek recommendations from experienced beekeepers in the locality.

 Hive monitoring

 It is crucial to monitor food reserve in the hive, temperature and hive activity especially in harsh weather conditions.

 Manual monitoring

 Manual inspection is the most common method to date.
 It is a tedious process for beekeepers and intrusive for bees.
-It is necessary to monitor regularly to identify any issues with feeding and food bank.
+It is necessary to monitor regularly to identify any issues with feeding and food banks.

 Information is available from beekeeper associations and social media networks.
 Mobile apps like Bee Safe! can predict and alert how much to feed and when to feed based on weather conditions and hive feed cycles.